Neural engineering: Neuroscience

 Messages that the body uses to influence thoughts, senses, movements, and survival are directed by nerve impulses transmitted across brain tissue and to the rest of the body.

-Neurons are the basic functional unit of the nervous system and are highly specialized cells that are capable of sending these signals that operate high and low level functions needed for survival and quality of life.
+Neurons are the basic functional unit of the nervous system and are highly specialized cells that are capable of sending these signals that operate high and low-level functions needed for survival and quality of life.
 Neurons have special electro-chemical properties that allow them to process information and then transmit that information to other cells.
 Neuronal activity is dependent upon neural membrane potential and the changes that occur along and across it.
 A constant voltage, known as the membrane potential, is normally maintained by certain concentrations of specific ions across neuronal membranes.
 Disruptions or variations in this voltage create an imbalance, or polarization, across the membrane.
 Depolarization of the membrane past its threshold potential generates an action potential, which is the main source of signal transmission, known as neurotransmission of the nervous system.
 An action potential results in a cascade of ion flux down and across an axonal membrane, creating an effective voltage spike train or "electrical signal" which can transmit further electrical changes in other cells.

-Signals can be generated by electrical, chemical, magnetic, optical, and other forms of stimuli that influence the flow of charges, and thus voltage levels across neural membranes (He 2005).
+Signals can be generated by electrical, chemical, magnetic, optical, and other forms of stimuli that influence the flow of charges, and thus voltage levels across neural membranes.

+Presynaptic and postsynaptic neuronal activities produce oscillations that have a dual function in brain networks: neuronal oscillations are influenced by spiking inputs, and, in turn, they affect the timing of spike outputs.
+Thus, neurons are both generators and recipients of electromagnetic fields.
+This fact means that neurons interact with other neurons' oscillations and, therefore, they may change their oscillations by interacting with other electromagnetic fields.
+Artificial impact of electric current and magnetic fields may alter brain activity.

 Engineering

 Engineers employ quantitative tools that can be used for understanding and interacting with complex neural systems.
-Methods of studying and generating chemical, electrical, magnetic, and optical signals responsible for extracellular field potentials and synaptic transmission in neural tissue aid researchers in the modulation of neural system activity (Babb et al. 2008).
+Methods of studying and generating chemical, electrical, magnetic, and optical signals responsible for extracellular field potentials and synaptic transmission in neural tissue aid researchers in the modulation of neural system activity.